slobentanzer/snakemake-workshop/docs/source/tutorial/QC.rst

 QC samples
 ==========

 In order to illustrate the basic functionalities in snakemake, this tutorial uses the pbmc dataset from 10x Genomics.
-After running the `setup tutorial <setup for tutorial>`, you should have three samples in compressed Anndata format in the ``data`` folder.
+After running the :ref:`setup tutorial <setup for tutorial>`, you should have three samples in compressed Anndata format in the ``data`` folder.

 You will first learn how to implement a snakemake ``rule`` that does basic quality control filtering of a sample, and learn how to generalise it for any sample using so-called ``wildcards``.
 Then you will learn how to aggregate several files/samples using the ``expand()`` function.